 - an innovative research into evidence needs for the AONBs and how best to address them.

 These outputs will be made available on this website soon!

 Taking the Lead participants have also formed strong bonds and have understoood the value of collaboration for the landscapes they are managing.

-Finally, at their last national meeting in February, Lead Officers have pledged financial contributions to support the National Association in continuing to coordinate ambitious collaborative activities across the network of AONBs.
+At their last national meeting in February 2020, Lead Officers have pledged financial contributions to support the National Association in continuing to coordinate ambitious collaborative activities across the network of AONBs.
 More news on this soon!

 Click here for the Future Landscapes Evaluation Report

 Click here for the Future Landscapes Final Report

 In July 2020, the Taking the Lead programme was shortlisted for the 2020 ABP Workforce Experience Awards, in the 'Excellence in Change Management' category.
 Each year, the Association for Business Psychology (ABP) celebrates excellence in applying psychology to business.